 Don't get caught out by marketing – make a list of stuff you're on the lookout for in advance and only snag offers that appear for those things.

-The trick is to remain the one in control by making sure you're scouting out deals rather than taking up offers that have been advertised to you.
+The trick is to keep the ball in your court by making sure you're scouting out deals rather than taking up offers that have been advertised to you.
 That's how they get ya!

-While it can seem like you're saving a fortune off the RRP thanks to the 80% off price tag, make sure you do some scouting around first.
+While the 80% off price tag can make it seem like you're saving a fortune on the RRP, make sure you do some scouting around first.